aldotobing/express-mail-service/README.md

 ## API Endpoints
 ```
-POST /send-email: **Sends an email using the details provided in the request body.**
+POST /send-email
 ```
+Sends an email using the details provided in the request body.

 ## Request Body Example
     {
     "name": "John Doe",